Model Selection Principles in Misspecified Models: Three commonly used GLMs

-where $\circ$ denotes the Hadamard (componentwise) product.
-An interesting specific case is when the true model is indeed linear, but may involve a different set of covariates.
-Then $\bB_n = \tau^2 \bX^{T}\bX$, where $\tau^2$ is the true variance of $Y$ had we known the model precisely.
-The SIC with index $\gamma = 1/2$ just involves an additional term penalizing the inflation of the error variance due to model misspecification.
+An interesting special case is when the true model is indeed linear, but may involve a different set of covariates.
+Then $\bB_n = \tau^2 \bX^{T}\bX$, where $\tau^2$ is the true variance of the response variable $Y$ had we known the true model precisely.
+The $\mbox{GBIC}_p$ just involves an additional term penalizing the inflation of the error variance due to model misspecification.